-Infringement of our content reduces revenue received from the distribution of our programming, films, books, interactive games and other entertainment content television programming, digital content, books, interactive games and other intellectual property rights - adversely affects the value of our content.
-Copyright infringement is particularly prevalent in many parts of the world that lack effective laws and technical protection measures similar to those existing in the U.S. and Europe or lack effective enforcement of such measures, or both.
+Infringement of our content reduces revenue received from the distribution of our programming, films, interactive games and other entertainment content

+Our success depends in part on our ability to maintain and monetize our intellectual property rights.
+We are fundamentally a content company and infringement of our content adversely affects the value of our content.
+Copyright infringement is particularly prevalent in many parts of the world that lack effective laws and technical protection measures similar to those in the U.S. and Europe or lack effective enforcement of such measures, or both.
 Such foreign copyright infringement can also create a supply of pirated content for major markets.
 The interpretation of copyright, trademark and other intellectual property laws as applied to our content, and our infringement-detection and enforcement efforts, remain in flux, and some methods of enforcement have encountered political or commercial opposition.
 The failure to appropriately enforce and/or the weakening of existing intellectual property laws could make it more difficult for us to adequately protect and monetize our intellectual property and thus negatively affect its value.